Amit Mitra

-Amit Mitra is an Indian economist and politician and the current Special Advisor to Chief Minister of West Bengal on Finance.
-Previously he was the Finance, Commerce & Industries Minister of the government of Indian state of West Bengal.
+Dr. Amit Mitra is an Indian economist and politician who served as Special Advisor to Chief Minister of West Bengal on Finance.
+Previously, he was the Finance, Commerce & Industries Minister of the government of Indian state of West Bengal.
 He was the incumbent MLA in the West Bengal state assembly from the Khardaha state assembly constituency.
-Cited as a giant killer in the 2011 West Bengal state assembly election defeating Asim Dasgupta, the former West Bengal Finance Minister.
+He was referred to as a giant killer in the 2011 West Bengal state assembly election for defeating Asim Dasgupta, the former West Bengal Finance Minister.
 Mitra previously served as the Secretary general of the Federation of Indian Chambers of Commerce and Industry (FICCI).

 Family

 Son of Haridas Mitra, an independence activist and former Deputy Speaker of the West Bengal Legislative Assembly and Bela Mitra.
 His maternal grandfather was Suresh Chandra Bose, elder brother of Netaji Subhas Chandra Bose.
 Both Suresh Chandra Bose and Haridas Mitra were part of the secret service team of Azad Hind Fauj.
 Bela Mitra took charge of the secret service of Azad Hind Fauj from Haridas Mitra.
 Belanagar railway station in Howrah district on the Howrah-Bardhaman chord line, is named after her.